The Nonnahús museum is my favourite museum in Akureyri and a hidden gem in North Iceland's capital city.

-I have such fond memories of visiting this museum when I was a child, and I visit Nonnahús museum every time I travel up north to Akureyri :)
+I have such fond memories of visiting this museum when I was a child, and I visit the Nonnahús museum every time I travel up north to Akureyri :)

 Top photo: the lovely Nonnahús house